 - By stopping the fertilized egg attaching to the lining of the womb.

-There are around fifteen methods of contraception and let us learn about the safest 3 methods of contraception
+There are around fifteen to twenty different types or methods of contraception.
+Here, let us learn about the safest 3 methods of contraception.

 There are two types of oral birth control pills.
 The progestogen: which is only pills and the combined oral contraceptive pills.
 Both the pills help to prevent fertilization.
 It is prevented mainly by thickening cervical mucus and inhibiting ovulation.
 If any of the pills are taken during pregnancy, there would be no miscarriages or cause any kind of birth defects.

-Barrier contraceptives are devices that are used to prevent pregnancy by blocking sperm entering the uterus.
+Barrier contraceptives are devices that are used to prevent pregnancy by blocking sperm from entering the uterus.
 Some of them include female condoms, male condoms, contraceptive sponges with spermicide, diaphragms and cervical caps.
 Among them the most common birth control methods are condoms.
-They protect against HIV and sexually transmitted diseases.
+They help in protecting against the HIV and the sexually transmitted diseases.
 Most of the modern condoms are made up of latex.

 Contraceptive sponges with spermicide give the best barrier protection method.
 The spermicide kills most of the sperms entering the vagina.
 Then the remaining sperms are blocked from passing through the cervix to fertilize an egg.